Dice

 Can "dregs" describe people?

-Yes - it often means the worst sort, like "the dregs of society."
+Yes - often used for the lowest-quality part of a group, like "the dregs of society."

 How to Cite This Page